MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-databricks-content.md

 See other Azure Architecture Center articles:

 - [Build a Real-time Recommendation API on Azure][aac-recommendation] uses Spark for building a recommendation system with offline, pre-computed scores.
-These recommendation systems are common scenarios where scores are batch-processed.
+Recommendation systems are common scenarios where scores are batch-processed.
-- [Build a movie recommendation system using machine learning][aac-movie-recommendation] uses an Azure Data Science Virtual Machine (DSVM) is used to train a model.
+- [Batch scoring for deep learning models using Azure Machine Learning pipelines][aac-batch-deep]
-- [Product recommendations for retail using Azure][aac-product-recommendation] uses Azure HDInsight and Stream Analytics
+- [Batch scoring of Python Models on Azure][aac-batch-python]

 Learn more: